Exercise During Pregnancy

 Is physical activity safe for all pregnant women?

 For some women, exercise is not safe during pregnancy.
 Your provider can help you determine whether exercise is safe for you.
-The following conditions may make it unsafe or require you to modify your exercise and use extra caution.

 Best types of exercise during pregnancy